 The Question:

-There is an S.L.A.A. meeting in my area which announces at its daily meeting that it has its own and PO Box.
+There is an S.L.A.A. meeting in my area which announces at its daily meeting that it has its own website and PO Box.
 The website is clearly the opinion of one person, written, purchased and funded by one person, and clearly not S.L.A.A. material.
 It appears to violate at least one of the Traditions, Do you have any suggestions?

 Additionally, his sobriety definition is on the website and is read at the meetings.
 We have a Group Conscience scheduled regarding this.
 The meeting is a good one, held daily at noon and attracts 12 – 18 people.
 Do you have any suggestions?